 Sculdora is a haven to pirates, smugglers, buccaneers, privateers, slavers, murders, and criminals of every sort.
 Every harbor is filled with ships flying the skull and cross bones, and many of those ships are as powerful as any first-rate ship-of-the-line.
 Trade ships from Nuram, the Dark Kingdoms, and the Karghen Warhold all find safe harbor here, trading slaves, weapons, and other needed goods for the bountiful riches the pirates have plundered.
 The Sculdoran pirates are strong allies with the rulers of Nuram, for it is through Sculdora that Nuram acquires many of their slaves, and it is with Nuram that the pirates trade for novarite to construct their most prized flying ships.

-Sculdora’s major city is Last Hope, which is more commonly known as “Wicked City.”
-Other prosperous port towns and pirate havens include Hell’s Harbor, the Bay of Bones, Port Nassula, Thunder Sound, and Dead Man’s Cove.
+Sculdora’s major city is Paradise, ironically named, and it is a lawless haven of crime, depravity, and debauchery.
+Other prosperous towns and pirate havens include Vagrant’s Town, Hell’s Harbor, the Bay of Bones, Thunder Sound, and Dead Man’s Cove.
 There are at least four pirate kings of exceptional notoriety who operate from Sculdora: Captain Galiot, Captain Blackheart, Captain Redscare, and Captain Robert Reis.
 All four have fleets of ten or more ships, some with flying ships, and they can plunder the seas with near impunity.
 These pirate kings, and others like them, constitute the only real lords of Sculdora.